Chapter 7 : Ravenclaw v. Gryffindor.

 “How can you say that?”

 “Wait until you’ve seen a Quidditch match,” Albus said.
 “Then you’ll see what a real sport is.
-My dad took me and James to a soccer match once.
+My dad took me and James to a football match once.
 It really doesn’t compare with Quidditch.”

 “Am I the only sane person here?”
 Angie demanded.